abcwcm/Cao_Epicardium/README.md

 The Applied Bioinformatics Core analyzed single-cell RNA sequencing data generated from epicardial cells of zebrafish models of cardiac injury.
 The main goal was to understand whether different sub-populations of epicardial cells contribute to specific aspects of myocardial regeneration.

-The raw reads were aligned and processed with the CellRanger pipeline (v.
+The raw reads were aligned and processed with the `CellRanger` pipeline (v.
 3.0.2) using the zebrafish transcriptome version GRCz10.
-Subsequent analyses were performed in R following the recommendations of [Amezquita et al., 2019](https://osca.bioconductor.org/), using numerous functions provided in the R packages scater and scran.
+Subsequent analyses were performed in R following the recommendations of [Amezquita et al., 2019](https://osca.bioconductor.org/), using numerous functions provided in the R packages `scater` and `scran`.

-The analyses were also performed at a time when Seurat's scTransform method was en vogue.
+The analyses were also performed at a time when Seurat's `scTransform` method was en vogue.
 For that, the [tutorials of the Satija Lab](https://satijalab.org/seurat/) were followed.
 `monocle3` was used for pseudotime and trajectory analyses.